-A playlist can include up to 1000 elements.

-Up to 16000 playlist elements can be saved on a server.

-Up to 48000 temporary playlist elements, available for undo and redo actions, can be stored on a server.
-They will be purged each time the Multicam application is closed.
+- A playlist can include up to 1000 elements. - Up to 16000 playlist elements can be saved on a server. - The temporary playlist elements, available for undo and redo actions, are stored on the server and are purged each time the Multicam application is closed.